davelor/prompts/Meta Prompt.md

 2. **Optimized Version**
    - Provide a revised version of the prompt that enhances clarity, specificity, and effectiveness.
    - Ensure that the revised prompt elicits the most accurate, complete, and helpful responses from ChatGPT.
+   - The structure of the prompt will be:
+      - **Role & Expertise:** Define the expertise required.
+      - **Purpose:** Clearly state the objective of the prompt.
+      - **Process Overview:** Provide a logical, step-by-step guide to achieve the objective.
+      - **Output Format:** Describe the expected structure of the final answer.